dxfrontier/cds-ts-repository/README.md

 ## Examples

-Find here a collection of samples for the [CDS-TS-Dispatcher & CDS-TS-Repository](https://github.com/dxfrontier/cds-ts-samples)
+Find here a collection of samples for the [CDS-TS-Dispatcher-Samples](https://github.com/dxfrontier/cds-ts-samples)

 ## Contributing